-Who travels to Hawaii without attending the quintessential luau?
+Going to a Hawaiian Luau is a quintessential thing to do in Maui.
+Who travels to Hawaii without attending one?
 Surely there is somebody out there, it just isn’t me.

 A luau is a Hawaiian feast that is traditionally held as a celebration for life events.
 Or to appease tourists.